LudovicaBindi/collecting_greenwashing_evidence/Approach/2 - Lobbying/README.md

 These keywords want to capture all the meetings that are more likely to be lobbying on specific regulations or that discuss climate change in general.
 I included in the keywords also related words, synonyms, and acronyms of the original list for more accurate filtering.
 Different spellings and all the plurals of the words were included for an easier filtering process.

 To conduct the filtering, I used Python and the library “re - Regular expression operations” to find the exact matches of keywords.
 I didn’t consider the capitalization of words as relevant (therefore, I first transformed all descriptions and keywords into lowercase) because I assumed that mistakes in capitalization could easily happen.
 For the actual filtering, a meeting was deemed relevant to climate change if any of the keywords were found in the description.
 Finally, the share of the relevant meeting was computed as the number of relevant meetings over the total meetings recorded.

+Note that the lobbying analysis approach also consist of getting the total lobbying expenditures of the companies.
+These are total expenditures of the company that are decleared on the Transparency Register:
+    * the total expenditure number is provided as value brackets (e.g., 400 000 – 499 999) and, therefore, the analysis consists on taking the average of the upper and lower brackets.
+    * the data of the total expenditures can be seen on the company's entry on the Excel version of the Transparency Regsiter (downloadable from https://data.europa.eu/data/datasets/transparency-register?)locale=en or consulted it on the company's entry on the web version of the Transperncy Regsiter (https://ec.europa.eu/transparencyregister/public/consultation/search.do?locale=en&reset=)